Libensemble/libensemble/docs/FAQ.rst

 **Why does libEnsemble hang on certain systems when running with MPI?**

-This may occur if matching probes, which mpi4py uses by default, are not supported by the communications fabric.
-This has been observed with Intel's Truescale (TMI) fabric at the time of writing.
+Another symptom may be the manager only communicating with Worker 1.
+This issue may occur if matching probes, which mpi4py uses by default, are not supported by the communications fabric, like Intel's Truescale (TMI) fabric.
 This can be solved by switching fabrics or disabling matching probes before the MPI module is first imported.

 Add these two lines BEFORE ``from mpi4py import MPI``::